OpenBagTwo/FoxNap/README.md

-[you'd make if you were replacing one of the vanilla discs](https://www.planetminecraft.com/blog/how-to-add-costume-music-the-easy-way-1-12/), with the advantage that the number of discs provided by the mod is _completely dynamic_ and can be set or changed simply by going into your instance's mod `config` folder, opening `foxnap.yaml` in notepad, TextEditor, vim or any plaintext editor, and changing the number set in `n_discs`.
+[you'd make if you were replacing one of the vanilla discs](https://www.planetminecraft.com/blog/how-to-add-costume-music-the-easy-way-1-12/), with the advantage that the number of discs provided by the mod is _completely dynamic_ and can be set or changed simply by going into your instance's mod `config` folder, opening `foxnap.yaml` in any plaintext editor and changing the value of `n_discs`.

-From there, if you're used to vanilla disc replacement resourcepacks, the differences will be:
+From there, if you're used to vanilla disc replacement resource packs, the differences will be:

 - instead of `assets/minecraft`, all your files should be in `assets/foxnap`
 - the ids of the sound files you'll be replacing (in `assets/foxnap/sounds.json`) will be